These are the ministries that Trinity sponsors or supports in our community.

 During the summer months, Trinity offers a FREE Summer pre-school program to qualified families with children entering Kindergarten that fall.
 Breakfast and lunch is provided.
 Children receive instruction by a certified kindergarten teacher.
 Workshops are available for parents on ways to help your child with school.
 Participation is limited to children who qualify due to family income, foster care, language or other factors that present a risk to their future academic success.

-The school will be held July 2-July 20, Monday – Friday (July 4 Holiday) at Trinity Episcopal Church from 9 a.m. – 3 p.m.
-This free program is designed especially for children entering kindergarten in August 2018 who have had no access to a quality pre-K experience due to lack of income and the waiting list for the public school pre-K programs.
+The school will be held July 1-July 19, Monday – Friday (July 4 Holiday) at Trinity Episcopal Church from 9 a.m. – 3 p.m.
+This free program is designed especially for children entering kindergarten August 2019 who qualify due to certain factors that may pose a risk to their future academic success.

 Visit the Preparation for Kindergarten page to register a student, volunteer and/or apply to be staff.

 Empty Bowls is a grassroots effort to fight hunger.
 The basic premise is simple: Potters and other craftspeople, educators and others work with the community to create handcrafted bowls.
 Guests are invited to a simple meal of soup and bread.
 In exchange for a cash donation, guests are asked to keep a bowl as a reminder of all the empty bowls in the world.
 The money raised is donated to an organization working to end hunger and food insecurity.
 Trinity hosts and Empty Bowls each February.

 Episcopal Relief and Development is the agency of the Episcopal Church dedicated to international relief and development.
 It was established in 1940 as the Presiding Bishop’s Fund for World Relief.
 The offering on Easter Sunday is designated for this fund.
 Contributions to this fund are encouraged throughout the year, especially after natural or man-made disasters.
 Visit episcopalrelief.org to learn more about this fund.